-I bet you’re asking yourself: “Well, what’s a good place to start my story?”
-If you hadn’t gathered from the above, a good beginning involves tension, conflict, relationship and characters.
+If you’re feeling even more confused about how to start a novel, let me clarify.
+A good beginning involves tension, conflict, relationship and characters.
 In other words, a scene would be a very good place to start!
 You have a main character, you have what they want, you have what’s getting in the way right now, and you have another character.
 Toss them like the Chaos Salad they are and give us a scene to launch your story with action.

 It’s called in medias res in Latin.
 And no, I don’t know a lot of Latin, just enough to make me seem slightly pretentious.
 It means “in the middle of things.”
 Launch right into some conflict with more than one character and catch the reader up with backstory and quick flashback as needed.
 Start with a scene.
 Most movies start like this, so do most plays.
 You don’t often go to a movie and see the main character monologue for 15 minutes before the action starts, right?
 The same should be true for your book.
 Start with a scene that shows the reader, a) who the character is, b) what they want and c) how things have changed for them recently.
 Try imagining this scenario for your characters and writing a scene for the beginning of your story.
 It’s hard, but beginnings are often the most time-consuming and most-frequently rewritten bits of a novel.

-Speaking of which, there’s also a little something called the “promise” of a novel that you need to consider in the opening pages.
+Speaking of which, there’s also a little something called the “promise” of a novel that you need to consider when you’re starting a book.
 I need to know, after the first 10 pages, what the rest of the novel will be about.
 This is the promise you make to the reader when you start out.
 You don’t have to say, explicitly, “The rest of this book will be about alien warfare.”
 But little Jimmy should at least be gearing up to fight aliens or in alien warfare class or something so that, in my head, I get a sense for where you’re going with this.
 Don’t start the book off with Jimmy in alien warfare class and then make the rest of the story about his passionate fight to save the redwood forests of the Pacific Northwest.
 Both stories are fine, but you need to make sure you make a promise to your reader — my book will be about _____ — and stick to it.
 We won’t know how far you’ll go or where your plot will take us, but if we’re prepared for the general idea of your story from the first page, we’ll follow you very far.
 Check out my post on setting reader expectations for more on this concept.